 Cricut has since decided to add a version of most of their available fonts that is a “writing” single line font.

-How to write on shapes with cricut
+How to write with single line fonts the Cricut

 To enable the writing feature of your Cricut, start by writing your text using the Text tool.